Cast-iron architecture: Cast-iron facades

 In the 1840s the cheapness and malleability of cast iron led James Bogardus of New York City to develop the idea of buildings using cast iron for complete decorative facades, which were far cheaper than traditional carved-stone, but could be painted to give the appearance of stone.
 His first was put up in 1848, quickly followed by many more, and he promoted the idea in a pamphlet Cast Iron Buildings: Their Construction and Advantages (1858).
 The idea was taken up by other notable pioneer Daniel D. Badger, whose iron works in the East Village turned out "some of the most dramatic iron buildings this country has ever seen", most notably the E. V. Haughwout Building in 1857.
 Particularly popular for warehouse / industrial buildings, but also for department stores, the streets of the SoHo and Tribeca areas of New York and what is now known as the Old City area of Philadelphia were soon lined with elaborate Renaissance Revival style facades.
 Warehouse districts in smaller US cities soon also saw many examples, but most have been demolished.
 The West Main District, Louisville Kentucky has the most surviving examples, with about 10 in a three block stretch.
 The Skidmore/Old Town Historic District in Portland, Oregon also features a number of examples remaining from a once extensive district.

-In Europe, cast-iron architecture was never popular, except in the growing industrial city of Glasgow, Scotland, where a few survive, such as the 1872 Ca d’Oro Building.
+Fully cast iron facades were also sometimes used for more prestigious places, such as the Ladd & Bush Bank, in Salem, Oregon, 1869, which features elaborate patterned blockwork and arch voussoirs.
+The Gilsey House Hotel at 1200 Broadway in New York opened in 1871, and is also remarkably ornate, manufactured by Badger with relatively plain lower levels topped by a florid double level French Second Empire style mansard.
+In Europe, complete cast-iron facades were never popular, except in the growing industrial city of Glasgow, Scotland, where a few survive, such as the 1872 Ca d’Oro Building.